-Rotating Detonation Combustor (RDC) CFD Simulation (2D), ANSYS Fluent Training
+Rotating Detonation Combustor (RDC) CFD Simulation: Supersonic Flow Analysis in ANSYS Fluent

-Rotating Detonation Combustor (RDC) CFD Simulation (2D), ANSYS Fluent Training
+Rotating Detonation Combustor (RDC) CFD Simulation: Supersonic Flow Analysis in ANSYS Fluent

 • Upon ordering this product, you will be provided with a geometry file, a mesh file, and an in-depth Training Video that offers a step-by-step training on the simulation process.